 The NCA supports a fair and comprehensive process to determine large-scale industrial projects.
 The current protocols under the Environmental Protection Act (1999) do not give Canadians reasonable say over such projects, and the process favours local and regional interests over national economic interests.
 The NCA believes that the Canadian people, coupled with objective evidence of financial and environmental impacts, should make decisions relating to proposed pipeline development projects.
 The NCA supports implementation of a weighted system that reflects fairly the various stakeholders and most importantly the Canadian public and national economic prosperity.

 The NCA supports an energy independent Canada.
-The NCA will support any pipeline and refinery development that is in the best national economic interests of Canada.
+The NCA will support any natural resource development that is in the best national economic interests of Canada.

 The NCA welcomes feedback on its policies.
 Please send policy feedback to firstname.lastname@example.org